Nithya9404/Exploratory_data_analysis/README.md

 # Exploratory_data_analysis
-The data sets for the the analysis are takes from kaggle.com
+The data sets for the the analysis are taken from kaggle.com